 I am standing on a hill overlooking the sea of grasses.
 I spread my arms and let the wind stream through my long, dark tresses.

 I look to the skyline and see the sun; an orb of red and violet and wine and rose and magenta fire.
 It glows magnificently, staining the grass with even more colours.

 Swarms of tiny birds soar high above my head, falling and rising with the wind, like a cloud of pure white leaves.
 They make no sound, but still dance to the same senseless music that I can hear.

 Tears swell in my eyes, and as I blink, they fall and fly towards the horizon at my back.
 The watery pearls shine with teal and glass and milk and coral and sky.

 I bring my hands together against the wind, clasping them before me.
-I lean into against the cutting gales now, leaning into them, feeling them hold me up.
+I lean against the cutting gales now, feel them hold me up.